richelbilderbeek/prao_noah_20250409/README.md

 > [Emil](https://github.com/richelbilderbeek/prao_emil_20240603)
 >
 > Make sure to get a good idea of what to do before starting so that
-> you don't loose time due to missunderstaning the assignment.
+> you don't lose time due to misunderstanding the assignment.
 > [Frans](https://github.com/richelbilderbeek/prao_frans_20241114)

 ## Files used by continuous integration scripts